manojarulmurugan/Credit-Profit-Risk-Analysis/rebuild/README.md

 **Can a machine-learning model beat LendingClub's own loan grading when selecting a portfolio of personal loans?**

-Yes — by a margin of **200–460 basis points in annualized portfolio return**, validated across four independent test cohorts (2012–2015).
+Yes, by a margin of **200–460 basis points in annualized portfolio return**, validated across four independent test cohorts (2012–2015).

 **[Live demo →](https://loan-alpha.streamlit.app/)**